Angina (Typical = 3/3 symptoms, Atypical = 2/3)

 - Sublingual vs PO isosorbide mononitrate (once daily dosing) vs PO isosorbide dinitrate (q8hours dosing) vs IV continuous nitroglycerin

-- Contraindicated in right-sided MI (as these patients are preload-dependent and nitroglycerin will decrease preload) or in a patient using sildenafil or tadalafil
+- Contraindicated in right-sided MI (as these patients are preload-sensitive and nitroglycerin will decrease preload) or in a patient using sildenafil or tadalafil

 - Sublingual vs PO isosorbide mononitrate (once daily dosing) vs PO isosorbide dinitrate (q8hours dosing) vs IV continuous nitroglycerin